adoyle-h/config-sp/README.md

-# Simple-Config
+# Config-SP

-A simple, zero-dependence library helps you make a configuration for your library or module.
+A simple, zero-dependency library helps you make a configuration for your library or module.

 It helps you define a set of default parameters(in `default.js`), and extend them(in `local.js` or others files) recursively.